neuralsentry/trainer/README.md

 ### Prepare your training data

-The training data should be a JSONL (jsonlines) line, where each line is a JSON object containing `prompt` and `generation` keys.
+The training data should be a JSONL (jsonlines) file, where each line is a JSON object containing `prompt` and `generation` keys.
 Loss is only calculated over the tokens present in the `generation` text.

 Here's an example of what a line might look like: